Twineham: Non-metropolitan county

-Westminster Constituency
+Westminster constituency

 Twineham civil parish is now in the Mid Sussex constituency.
 Prior to 2010 it was in the Arundel and South Downs constituency.

 Education

 Twineham Church of England Primary School is a voluntary controlled school catering for Reception to Year 6 pupils (aged 4 to 11).
 There are no nursery classes.
 The school has capacity for 105 pupils.
 The school's Ofsted rating is ‘Good’.
-It was last inspection on 17 January 2017.
-Good schools are inspected around once every four years; the next Ofsted inspection is therefore due in 2021.
+It was last inspected on 17 November 2022.
+Good schools are inspected around once every four years; the next Ofsted inspection is therefore due in 2026.
 The school is located in Church Lane, Twineham, adjacent to St Peter's Church.
 It was opened in 1864, with provision for 80 children.
 Originally a tithe barn, the building has various additions, the latest in 2009.

-St Peter's Church

-St Peter's Church is early Tudor, built with mellow red brick and a Horsham stone roof.
-There are covered pews, a gallery under the tower, which has a peal of five bells, and a Jacobean pulpit.
-The church is a Grade I listed building for the rarity of small early C16 churches.

-The churchyard contains a Quaker burial ground (used between 1694 and 1732) marked by four stone corner posts.

 Sport

 Twineham & Wineham Cricket Club, founded in 1893, still play at the village's recreation ground.
 The club plays friendly Sunday matches both at home and away against local village teams between the end of April and the end of September.
 The club was revived in the early 1980s after some years in the wilderness.
 In the late 1980s, its membership was boosted by the arrival of players from the recently defunct Warninglid team and the influx of a number of players from Brighton.